-Phenobarbital (Luminal, Solfoton) overdose can occur following an accidental or intentional intake of the drug at amounts much higher than its therapeutic doses, as in phenobarbital suicide.
-Being a psychoactive substance, Luminal has a strong potential for abuse and dependence, increasing its risk for overdose.
+Phenobarbital, with the brand names Luminal and Solfoton, is a Barbiturate medication.
+The primary use of this drug is for managing seizures.
+Some medical doctors also use it as a sedative and depressant drug.
+In 2018, around 3.2 million prescriptions of Barbiturates, including Phenobarbital, were issued in the United States.
+However, patients using this medication must be cautious and full of care because an overdose can occur following an accidental or intentional intake of the drug at amounts much higher than its therapeutic doses.
+Being a psychoactive substance, Phenobarb has a strong potential for abuse and dependence, increasing its risk for overdose.
 Phenobarbital overdose affects the brain and other vital organs causing fatal complications if medical intervention is not provided immediately.
-This article discusses the symptoms, signs, and treatment of phenobarb overdose.

 Signs and Symptoms of Phenobarbital Overdose